How to Choose the Right Kind of Therapy for OCD

 Therapy Type Synopsis Good For:

-ACT (Acceptance-Commitment Therapy) Involves identifying triggers that cause you anxiety, accepting that you cannot always resolve these disturbing thoughts, and –together with your therapist — committing yourself to acting on present realities rather than feared potentialities.
+ACT (Acceptance-Commitment Therapy) Involves identifying triggers that cause you anxiety, accepting that you cannot always resolve these disturbing thoughts, and –together with your therapist — committing yourself to acting on present realities and your deepest values rather than feared potentialities.
+Most often viewed as a companion to I-CBT and/or ERP.
 Everyone with OCD, but especially those on the obsessive end of the spectrum, such as HOCD, ROCD, Scrupulosity, and Pure-O.

 Psychosurgery Several forms of last-resort intervention involving brain surgery.
 May involve drilling into the brain and burning away specific tissue with a heated probe, or sending concentrated gamma waves through the skull to destroy a certain area of brain tissue.
 Such surgeries are said to give relief to 50-60% of patients.
 Possibly helpful for OCD patients with very severe symptoms who are unresponsive to either medication or any of the various kinds of psychotherapy.

 Deep Brain Stimulation (DBS) Involves opening the skull, but does not destroy any brain tissue.
-Instead, electrical diodes are inserted (similar to a pacemaker) that send electrical impulses to the brain.
-It is a very new treatment that is still experimental, but good results have been reported.
+Instead, electrodes are inserted (similar to a pacemaker) that send electrical impulses to the brain.
+It appears to work in part by making previously impossible ERP more achievable.
 Possibly helpful for OCD patients with very severe symptoms who are unresponsive to either medication or any of the various kinds of psychotherapy.

 How to Choose the Right Kind of Therapy for OCD: Thoughts on Thought-Stopping